 When it comes to data analysis, automation should be used whenever possible.
-Nine times out of ten, upper management under-estimates the labour hours necessary to create the reports they request.
+Nine times out of ten, upper management under-estimates the labor hours necessary to create the reports they request.

 When data is presented through a robust system like Tableau, companies quickly see the power of switching from static reports to interactive dashboards.
 The frustrations of wanting to see the data in a slightly different way become a distant memory, when a manager can suddenly tweak what they’re looking at (time periods and intervals, suppressing categories or groupings of the data, etc.)